FredPey/SDRAirSafeLid/README.md

 SDRAirSafeLid is the main software of an original and low-cost ADS-B based system to fulfill air traffic safety obligations during atmospheric high power lidar operation.

+If you use SDRAirSafeLid please cite the following reference:

+"Peyrin F., Fréville P., Montoux, Baray J.-L., Original and low-cost ADS-B system to fulfill air traffic safety obligations during atmospheric high power lidar operation. [paper to be submitted to reviews before publication] submitted to Sensors journal, Jan.
+2023"

 # Summary
 Lidar is an atmospheric sounding technique based on the use of high-power lasers.
 The use of these lasers involves fulfilling obligations with respect to air safety.